How to Make a Paper Crown for Pretend Play

 - If you don't have paper long enough to go around your child's head, simply join two strips of paper with tape as shown in the image above.

-3. Decorate the crown with paper shapes, crayons or markers, and self-adhesive dots or other decorations.
+Decorate the front of the headband with crayons or markers, paper shapes, and self-adhesive dots or other decorations.

 - Talk about the sizes and colors of shapes used, and patterns made with the triangles, as you play.